imchillin/Anamnesis/index.md

 If you've found a bug, or something that was working has suddenly stopped working, open up a ticked in the [Issues tab](https://github.com/imchillin/Anamnesis/issues).
 This allows us to give each query the attention it deserves, as well as consolidate issues and sort them into a priority list, which can easily be viewed at a glance

-Please note that a  Github account is required to post issues
+Please note that a Github account is required to post issues.

 ## Join us on Discord

-We have a Community Help channel on our XIV Tools server to help you navigate the tool, whether you're new to third party tools or a Concept Matrix vet!
+We have a Community Help channel on our [XIV Tools server](https://discord.gg/KvGJCCnG8t) (make sure you grab the Anamnesis role!) to help you navigate the tool, whether you're new to third party tools or a Concept Matrix vet!